1. Setting up your Hnry Account.

 Creating a Client

-You’ll also be asked to provide some basic information about who pays you (these are called ‘Clients’ in Hnry).
+You’ll also be asked to provide some basic information about the kind of work you do and the people who pay you (these are called ‘Clients’ in Hnry).
 This helps us get you ready to be paid.

 - Here, you can indicate the name and email address of the contact person who will be paying you.
 You can enter multiple email addresses separated by a comma if you have more than one Client.